 Cilostazol may induce tachycardia, palpitations, tachyarrhythmia, and/or hypotension.
 Caution is also necessary when prescribing cilostazol to individuals with atrial or ventricular ectopy and/or those with atrial fibrillation or flutter.
 Left ventricular outflow tract obstruction is also another observation in patients with sigmoid shaped interventricular septums undergoing cilostazol therapy.
 Cilostazol has been shown to induce thrombocytopenia or leukopenia, progressing to agranulocytosis when drug administration does not immediately discontinue.
 Agranulocytosis is reversible with immediate discontinuation of the drug.

 Patients with an increased risk for serious cardiac events due to increased heart rate (patients with stable coronary disease) require close monitoring during treatment with cilostazol.
 Patients also need monitoring for episodes of bleeding and easy bruising or other signs such as pyrexia and sore throat, which might suggest the early development of blood dyscrasia.
 A complete blood count is necessary if there is a suspected infection, or if any other clinical evidence suggests blood dyscrasia.
 If the patient shows any clinical or laboratory evidence of a hematologic abnormality, cilostazol therapy should discontinue immediately.

 Caution is necessary when co-administering cilostazol with any other pharmacologic agent that has the potential to reduce blood pressure due to the possibility of an additive hypotensive effect with reflex tachycardia.
 Dual administration of cilostazol with other antiplatelet drugs also requires caution as there is a risk for unanticipated, prolonged, or excessive bleeding.

 There is limited data on acute overdosage with cilostazol in humans.
 The signs and symptoms of an acute cilostazol overdose can present as a severe headache, diarrhea, hypotension, tachycardia, and possibly cardiac arrhythmia.
-In the event of an overdose, patients require careful observation and provided supportive treatment.
+In the event of an overdose, patients require careful observation and providing supportive treatment.
 Cilostazol is highly protein-bound and is therefore unlikely to be efficiently removed by hemodialysis or peritoneal dialysis.
 Emptying the stomach by gastric lavage may be appropriate if needed.
 The oral lethal dose of cilostazol is over 5.0 g/kg in rats and mice and more than 2.0 g/kg in dogs.